 These workshops are an enhancement to TDSB Global Music Program for those schools that wish to further enhance their learning beyond the 8 week classroom visits.
 Serving: Kindergarten, Grades 1-12, Staff

-|Dairy Farmers of Ontario||Dairy Education||This free presentation provides students an opportunity to discover a variety of aspects to the dairy industry.
+|Dairy Farmers of Ontario||Dairy Education||This presentation, in-person or virtual, provides students an opportunity to discover a variety of aspects to the dairy industry.
 Delivered by a trained dairy educator, presentation uses songs, experiments, hands-on props, games, SMART Board activities and videos.
-Five topics are available which include how cows produce milk, tools and technology and structures unique to dairy farming, how milk is processed into milk and other food products, health benefits and nutrition of milk, and careers in the dairy and agriculture industry.
+Five topics are available including how cows produce milk, tools and technology and structures unique to dairy farming, how milk is processed into milk and other food products, health benefits and nutrition of milk, and careers in the dairy and agriculture industry.
 Presentation materials are available in English and French.
 Serving: Kindergarten - Grade 8 |

 |The National Ballet of Canada||Dance About||Presentation designed to introduce students to ballet delivered by the professional artists at The National Ballet of Canada.
 "Dance About" demystifies the professional ballet world through a short ballet performance with four dancers, piano accompanist, narrator and behind-the-scenes crew.
 Through an interactive discussion, students learn about basic ballet exercises, pointe shoes, partnering, ballet mime and theatrical makeup.
 Students not only hear from artists who discuss their roles but also learn what it takes to produce a ballet.
 Serving: Kindergarten, Grades 1-8|

-|David Bouchard||David Bouchard Presentations||Sessions by renowned Metis author, David Bouchard, inspire, educate and animate the power of reading and stories.
+|More Than Words Books Inc.||David Bouchard Presentations||Sessions by renowned Metis author, David Bouchard, inspire, educate and animate the power of reading and stories.
 David facilitates Canada's Truth & Reconciliation, Calls to Action.
 Through First Nations stories and Native flutes, poetry and writing, this champion of reading and literacy; and advocate for youth teaches and inspires students, educators and parents.
 In April 2009, David was named as a Member of the Order of Canada.
 In Oshawa, in 2012, the David Bouchard Public School opened its doors.
 In 2017, David was honoured with an Honorary Doctoral of Law degree by Queen's University. |

 |I Challenge Diabetes||Diabetes Education||A program that destigmatizes those living with diabetes and provides knowledge and supports to those students living with the disease for the entire school community.
 Presentation and workshops dispel myths while educating the audience on what it means to live with Type 1 Diabetes including what steps are taken to manage the disease, testing and taking insulin, self care, and use of technology to help those involved succeed.
 Workshops offer the basics on diabetes including how to use Glucagon to understanding Ministry's PPM 161.
-Parent workshops are available to provide strategies on how to support students living with diabetes to achieve school success.|
+Parent workshops are available to provide strategies on how to support students living with diabetes to achieve school success.
+Serving: Grades 1 - 12 |

-|CMV SocialMedia Inc.||Digital Intelligence||Presentation assembly to students, teachers, and parents on how to utilize their social apps and platforms to build their online reputations via principles of digital citizenship.
+|CMV Social Media Inc.||Digital Intelligence||Presentations delivered virtually or in-person for students, teachers, or parents on how to utilize their social apps and platforms and build their online reputations via principles of digital citizenship.
 Students learn how to incorporate impeccable character, integrity, kindness and gratitude into their social apps and online experience.
 This presentation uses relevant, real-world examples, strategies and solutions to guide participants on safe and purposeful digital use.
-Facilitator provides tools and tips on how to communicate and minimize risks while creating a meaningful online presence for today and in the future.|
+Tools and tips are shared on how to communicate effectively through social media platforms, and how to minimize online risks while creating a meaningful online presence for today and into the future.
+Serving: Grades 5 - 12 |

 |Inna Gertsberg||Draw Me A Monster ||This visual arts workshop focuses on developing students' creativity through drawing imaginary characters based on their classmates’ descriptions.
-This workshop utilizes individual, pair/group work, discussion and sharing of experiences and culminates in a presentation to the class.
+This workshop, in-person or virtual delivery, utilizes individual, pair/group work, discussion and sharing of experiences and culminates in a presentation to the class.
 Presentation of favourite monsters in pop culture eases fears of monsters.
 Students work in pairs to identify the main characteristics of a monster and draw interpretation of each other's descriptions.
 The workshop culminates in each author reading the description while the illustrator reveals the drawing to the class.
 Art is then presented to each author; everyone makes art and receives art.
 Serving: Kindergarten - Grade 8|

 |Sugu World Inc.||Drone Development & Design||Students design, build, and develop drones in this program that integrates computer engineering technology with an up-to-date and relevant approach to robotics, electronics, and programming.
 Facilitated by aerospace engineers, mechanical engineers, airline pilots, and certified drone pilots, students engage both creatively and technically in the design, assembly, and implementation and programming of drones for takeoff and flight.
 In addition, students also examine how to successfully integrate drone technology into our current world, and how these technologies can benefit humanity.
 Students receive a drone after program completion.|

-|Canadian Mothercraft Society||Early Childhood Studies Field Placement||Early Childhood Studies Field Placements provide post-secondary students who are considering a career within early childhood education an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
+|Canadian Mothercraft Society||Early Childhood Studies Field Placements||Early Childhood Studies Field Placements provide post-secondary students who are considering a career within early childhood education an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
 These placements satisfy college course requirements for field placement students to collaborate with TDSB teaching staff to enhance their understanding of curriculum; to plan and implement activities for TDSB students; to foster positive relationships with children, staff, parents, and families, and to provide resources to assist TDSB students to successfully transition through the early grades.|

-|Humber College||Early Childhood Studies Field Placement||Early Childhood Studies Field Placements provide post-secondary students who are considering a career within early childhood education an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
+|Humber College||Early Childhood Studies Field Placements||Early Childhood Studies Field Placements provide post-secondary students who are considering a career within early childhood education an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
 These placements satisfy college course requirements for field placement students to collaborate with TDSB teaching staff to enhance their understanding of curriculum; to plan and implement activities for TDSB students; to foster positive relationships with children, staff, parents, and families, and to provide resources to assist TDSB students to successfully transition through the early grades.|

-|Loyalist College||Early Childhood Studies Field Placement||Early Childhood Studies Field Placements provide post-secondary students who are considering a career within early childhood education an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
+|Loyalist College||Early Childhood Studies Field Placements||Early Childhood Studies Field Placements provide post-secondary students who are considering a career within early childhood education an opportunity to gain direct experience in understanding the learning strategies employed in classrooms.
 These placements satisfy college course requirements for field placement students to collaborate with TDSB teaching staff to enhance their understanding of curriculum; to plan and implement activities for TDSB students; to foster positive relationships with children, staff, parents, and families, and to provide resources to assist TDSB students to successfully transition through the early grades.|

 |Orfe||Eco-Art Program||Workshops and mural projects deliver eco-art education through the learning of experiential, experimental, and hands-on techniques.
 Students learn the process of recycling materials to be repurposed and used to complete theme-based art projects.
 Tasked to create both 2D and 3D works of art, students will further enhance their resourcefulness, perseverance, and critical thinking skills, and also learn and improve their understanding of concepts like social and environmental responsibility, sustainability, as well as environmental awareness through their engagement in a creative approach to social change.Creating eco-friendly projects in the classroom by using recycled materials|